-- 1. Grasp front of seat and rotate to the forward facing position. - NOTE: Seat must be facing forward before lowering.
-Failure to comply may result in damage to the seat.
+1. Grasp front of seat and rotate to the forward facing position.

-- 2. Depress the Foot Pedal and press and hold the Activation switch DOWN simultaneously until seat fully lowers and front lock tab is fully engaged (see supplied cab seat manufacturer's information for further details). - 3.
-Release Activation switch and Foot Pedal. - 4.
-Verify that the front lock tab and the rear lock are properly engaged. - 5.
-Release the parking brake. - NOTE: A warning chime will sound if the seats are not locked in the forward facing position while attempting to start the vehicle.
+- NOTE: Seat must be facing forward before lowering.
+Failure to comply may result in damage to the seat. - 2.
+Assure the ignition key is in the "Accessory" position. - 3.
+Depress the Foot Pedal and press and hold the Activation switch DOWN simultaneously until seat fully lowers and front lock tab is fully engaged (see supplied cab seat manufacturer's information for further details). - 4.
+Release Activation switch and Foot Pedal. - 5.
+Verify that the front lock tab and the rear lock are properly engaged. - 6.
+Release the parking brake. - 7.
+Remove key from ignition. - NOTE: A warning chime will sound if the seats are not locked in the forward facing position while attempting to start the vehicle.